ldong/cs3210/project1/README.md

 ---------------

 If a morse code sequence is given as an argument, it will be translated.
-Otherwise a default string sequence `"- . ... - .. -. --.|... - .-. .. -. --."`
+Otherwise a default string sequence

+`"- . ... - .. -. --.|... - .-. .. -. --."`

-will be written to the procfs file which translate to `TESTING STRING` after reading.
+will be written to the procfs file which translates to `TESTING STRING` after reading.

 Usage